grafana/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

-title = "Google Cloud Monitoring" description = "Guide for using Google Cloud Monitoring in Grafana" keywords = ["grafana", "stackdriver", "google", "guide", "cloud", "monitoring"] aliases = ["/docs/grafana/latest/features/datasources/stackdriver", "/docs/grafana/next/datasources/cloudmonitoring/", "/docs/grafana/next/features/datasources/cloudmonitoring/"] weight = 200
+title = "Google Cloud Monitoring" description = "Guide for using Google Cloud Monitoring in Grafana" keywords = ["grafana", "stackdriver", "google", "guide", "cloud", "monitoring"] aliases = ["/docs/grafana/latest/features/datasources/stackdriver", "/docs/grafana/latest/datasources/cloudmonitoring/", "/docs/grafana/latest/features/datasources/cloudmonitoring/"] weight = 200
 +++

 # Using Google Cloud Monitoring in Grafana

 Grafana ships with built-in support for Google Cloud Monitoring.
-Just add it as a data source and you are ready to build dashboards for your Google Cloud Monitoring metrics.
-Refer to [Add a data source]({{< relref "../add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Add it as a data source to build dashboards for your Google Cloud Monitoring metrics.
+For instructions on how to add a data source, refer to [Add a data source]({{< relref "../add-a-data-source.md" >}}).
 Only users with the organization admin role can add data sources.

 > **Note** Before Grafana v7.1, Google Cloud Monitoring was referred to as Google Stackdriver.